 What must I do if I have studied outside of the United States?

-Email our Admissions Director if you have any questions regarding foreign transcripts.
+Email our Admissions office if you have any questions regarding foreign

 Is financial aid available or are there student loans available?

-Who do I contact to set up my career observation at LLUMC?
+Who do I contact to set up my career observation at Loma Linda University

-Where do I get the Sonography observation forms?
+Where do I get the sonography observation form?